-- Better expense planning – Maintaining a consistent budget and cash flow is another benefit of financing equipment.
+- go to link Better expense planning – Maintaining a consistent budget and cash flow is another benefit of financing equipment.
 Instead of having to go through capital outlays that lead to huge and unwieldy budget fluctuations, financing enables expense planning.

 - Managed obsolescence – By leasing the finance for your acquisition, you avoid the risk of owning any obsolete equipment.
 Most of the agreements allow for fast and easy equipment updates.
 Most of the equipment financing companies work in partnership with the vendors and will closely work with you to make sure that you have the right equipment.

 - More reliable asset management – Asset management is one of the biggest benefits of many kinds of equipment finance and it is a foolproof way of making sure that the equipment that is in operation is not over-utilized or under-utilized.
 With the help of a good asset management program, you can track the equipment throughout the life cycle right from the deliver to installation, maintenance, use, de-installation and disposition.

 - Equipment disposal – Most of the small businesses do not have the knowledge or resources to efficiently manage and sell all their old equipment.
 You can easily outsource all the equipment management functions so that the financing company can handle the resale or disposal when it is time for you to retire the asset.

 - Reduced risk – Equipment purchases comes with considerable risk to the owner, from capital outlays to equipment expertise, from obsolescence to asset management.
 Financing does away with a lot of the unnecessary risks, which allows you to spend all your attention on your business.

 Things You Need to Consider Before You Take an Equipment Lease